keithalewis/papers/ct.md

 You could define f;g (or your favorite binary operator symbol instead of ;) to be g o f.
 Or just write the arrows backwards.
-Let's drop the ' o ' and write gf instead.
+Let's agree to drop the ' o ' and write gf instead.

 ## Identity Arrow